 Denote $m_t$ to be the NLU component at timestamp $t$.
-We collect the interaction session data $\mathcal{S}_{live} = \{s_1, s_2, \dots, s_n\}$ for a certain period of time $\Delta$ (e.g., one week) starting at time $t$, from which we curate new supervision data to produce $m_{t+\Delta}$ with improved performance.
-Specifically, given a tool $f_{defect}$ for automatic analysis of user dissatisfaction for each turn, we process $\mathcal{S}_{live}$ to identify all turns $\mathcal{D}_{defect}$ from $\mathcal{S}_{live}$ that indicate user dissatisfaction.
-We call each turn $t_i \in \mathcal{D}_{defect}$ a \emph{defective turn}, or simply a \emph{defect}.
-The key challenges then are how to (1) reduce noise in $\mathcal{D}_{defect}$ to identify real defective use cases that are impacting the general user population and that can be targeted by NLU (i.e., there is sufficient disambiguation power within NLU that it can learn to produce different results if given specific supervision) and also (2) find a likely better semantic interpretation in NLU for those defects to change system action or response with user satisfaction.
+We collect the interaction session data $\mathcal{S}_{live} = \{s_1, s_2, \dots, s_n\}$ from live traffic for a certain period of time $\Delta$ (e.g., one week) starting at time $t$, from which we curate new supervision data to produce $m_{t+\Delta}$ with improved performance.
+Specifically, given a tool $f_{defect}$ for automatic analysis of user dissatisfaction for each turn, we process $\mathcal{S}_{live}$ to identify all turns that indicate user dissatisfaction, $t_i \in \mathcal{D}_{defect}$, which we call a \emph{defective turn} or simply a \emph{defect}.
+The key challenges then are how to (1) identify \emph{target defects} which are high-confidence defects that can be targeted by NLU (i.e., there is sufficient disambiguation power within NLU that it can learn to produce different results if given specific supervision) and that are likely causing repeated and systematic dissatisfaction of user experience, and (2) find a likely better interpretation for the \emph{target defects} to change system action or response that leads to user satisfaction.